Council officials considering reducing number active recovery beds in Lincolnshire

 Coun Christopher Reeve (Reform UK) questioned the proposal to reduce the number of ARBs and asked why there wasn’t a need for more with current NHS pressures nationally.

-He said: “I was quite surprised to hear that at the current rate, you’ve only got 70% occupancy.
-By dropping the number of beds to 24, you’re going to have a 90% occupancy.
+He said: “I was quite surprised to hear that at the current rate, you’ve only got 70 per cent occupancy.
+By dropping the number of beds to 24, you’re going to have a 90 per cent occupancy.

 “How does that tie in with current bed blocking situations in the NHS because I was under the impression that there was a lot more bed blocking going on than can be supplied by 24 beds.